 Many people lament Apple’s swap from Touch ID to Face ID technology, and using the iPhone SE (2022) reminds you why.
 The fingerprint sensor is very fast and reliable, even with damp or greasy fingers, and is usable in all lighting conditions.
 It’s really easy to locate without looking or even adjusting your grip on the phone.
 It’s excellent and remains a joy to use.
 However, its presence comes with a caveat — bezels.
 Great, big bezels.

-It’s the aspect of the iPhone SE (2022) I’ve found hardest to overcome, as the unused space above and below the screen feels completely unnecessary in 2022.
-The screen’s small as it is, but the bezels make it feel constrictive when typing, and watching video is far from the immersive, enjoyable experience it is on a full-screen phone.
-You get used to it, but given there are dozens of alternative phones out there which don’t have huge bezels, there’s always the thought that you don’t really have to put up with it at all.
+It’s the aspect of the iPhone SE (2022) I’ve found hardest to overcome, as the unused space above and below the screen feels completely unnecessary in 2023.
+The screen’s small as it is, but the bezels make it feel constrictive when typing, and watching video is far from the immersive, enjoyable experience it is on a big-screen phone.
+You get used to it, but given there are dozens of alternative phones out there which don’t have huge bezels, there’s always the thought that you needn’t put up with it at all.

-The lineup this year features three colors — the bright Product Red color, Midnight, and Starlight (the warm silver color you see on the phone in our review).
+There are three colors to choose from — the bright Product Red color, Midnight, and Starlight, and its this warm silvery color you see on the phone in our review.

 The iPhone SE (2022) has a 4.7-inch Retina HD screen, with a 1334 x 750 resolution and Apple’s True Tone color technology.
 The small size and modest resolution give it a pixel density of 326ppi, which matches the pixel density of Apple’s next cheapest new iPhone, the iPhone 11.
-However, it is way down on any of the most recent models, and even the iPhone 13 Mini has a much sharper 476ppi pixel density.
+However, it is way down on any of the most recent models, which have a sharper 476ppi pixel density.

 It’ll come as no surprise that the screen feels small if you’re used to almost any other modern smartphone, but the quality and excellent color accuracy of the iPhone SE (2022)’s screen ensure it never looks outright bad.
 It’s considerably better than screens you’ll find on many cheap Android phones.
 I was also surprised to find it was great for playing games, once you learned to ignore the screen’s size.